drazdra/UNN/README.md

 And here we do a "reverse" operation: we multiply our 2048 axes of a new pattern into the second FFN's matrix.
 That one has the reverse shape: 2048 columns and 512 rows - so it converts our adjustment pattern into fewer axes, into a *different* representation that is compatible with the input pattern language, so we can mix these.

 If:
- - we had only *one* repeating block of attention + ffn
+ - we had only *one* repeating block of Attention + FFN
  - used the original Input block token vocabulary for both input and output matching, then here, the model would learn to translate these 2048 parameters back into the representation compatible with what we had in the very beginning.
 Axes here would mean the same thing they did at the very start in the token vocabulary, the figures would be similar - stars and circles again.

 ##### hopeful dreaming
 However, as we have *many* repeating blocks chained together, the model has no need to make this internal representation uniform.
 It has the freedom to find very different token relatedness traits with each of its blocks.
 But the closer it is to the end, the closer it has to be to the original vocabulary's pattern language.

-So if at the start it marks tokens by stars and circles, in the middle of repeating blocks it may mark tokens with .. circles and stars!
+So, if at the start it marks tokens by stars and circles, in the middle of repeating blocks it may mark tokens with .. circles and stars!
 Why not?
 It can choose anything :).
 It's worth paying for the extra training!

 ##### sore reality
 Well, the truth is... it *could*.